 MooMooMath and Science has a large number of short videos.

 StoneAgeMan (Untamed Science) has some good science videos.

 The Brain Scoop has videos on animals, geology, and more.

 Bright Side on YouTube has many videos, some of which are about science and some of which are appropriate for children.
-It has nice videos about (among other things) the nervous system, skin, lungs, heart, eyes, brain, body (general), body (mysteries), and assorted anatomy facts.
+It has nice videos about (among other things) the nervous system, skin, lungs, heart, eyes, brain, digestive system, body (general), body (mysteries), and assorted anatomy facts.